tilt-dev/company/interviews/README.md

 - All interviewers should write down a summary of their feedback *before* discussing the candidate with other interviewers.

-- The interview form is optional.
-Use it as a template to help yourself organize thoughts about the candidate, rather than a formatted report to turn in to a separate committee.
+- Use the interview feedback form to help yourself organize thoughts about the candidate, rather than a formatted report to turn in to a separate committee.
+  If you're not sure what to write, this [short guide](feedback.md) can help you determine the right amount of detail.

 - The hiring coordinator should communicate the timeline for when we expect to make a decision.